JeffTheNinja57/adoptifAI/README.md

 **Backend**:
 - Python 3.12
 - FastAPI
-- SQLModel (with SQLAlchemy and Pydantic)
+- SQLModel (with Pydantic)
-- SQLite (for development; can be replaced with PostgreSQL or MySQL)
+- SQLite (easy integration with FastAPI; can be replaced with PostgreSQL or MySQL)
 - Uvicorn (ASGI server)
 - JWT Authentication